Peter Was Able To Do Something an Angel Can’t DO. But Then, SO CAN YOU

 For the Kindle Edition, go here: https://www.amazon.com/Beggars-Bread-Bo-Jackson-ebook/dp/B01K5Z0NLA/ref=sr_1_2?ie=UTF8&qid=1473336800&sr=8-2&keywords=Beggar%27s+Bread

-The Miserable Failure Who Somehow Became An Amazing Success
+The Miserable Failure Who Turned into an Amazing Success

-There was once a miserable failure who turned into a smashing success.
+There was once a miserable failure who turned into an astonishing success.
 You may know some of this story, but every now and then it’s good to remember all of it.

 Peter’s testimony wasn’t limited to a few bold proclamations made in Jesus’ presence, such as the one we discussed yesterday; he continued to testify later in his life.
-His later statements are made all the more remarkable because of what happened the night Jesus was betrayed, arrested and handed over to be tried.
+His later statements are made all the more remarkable because of what happened the night Jesus was betrayed, arrested and handed over to be tried (and, of course, crucified).

 Higher Highs, the Lowest of Lows

-After making bold predictions of steadfast loyalty, Peter denied even knowing Jesus during Christ’s trial at Caiaphas’ house, and left there a broken man, as described in Matthew 26:75.
+After making bold predictions of steadfast loyalty, Peter denied even knowing Jesus during Christ’s trial at Caiaphas’ house and left there a broken man.
+Matthew’s Gospel recorded it in 26:75.
 The Bible says he was so ashamed of himself that he “wept bitterly.”
 (I guess betraying your best friend can make you do that…).
 I called Peter a “miserable failure” because I cannot imagine that he ever felt more worthless than he did after turning his back on his best friend…

 Following this devastating personal failure, he was restored by the resurrection and encouragement of Jesus, recorded in John 21.
 If Jesus had not appeared to Peter after the resurrection, who knows where Peter’s story would have gone?
 In fact, if there had been no resurrection, Peter would have lived the rest of his life in remorse and failure… The broken, cowardly fisherman might not have ever appeared in public again, and he would have been remembered primarily as the disciple who let Jesus down.